-Proper preparation and sanding of base coats, always in compliance with the drying times for each process, will help you to obtain a uniform surface that is optimised for repainting.
+Proper preparation and sanding of priming coats, always in compliance with the drying times for each process, will help you to obtain a uniform surface optimised for refinishing..

 If the orange peel defect is only present on the surface of the part, you should proceed as follows:

 - Sanding of the surface with P1500: First sand the defective area with sanding paper P1500, the area having been previously limited with masking tape, in order not to invade undamaged bordering areas.